-We receive complaints from all over the world about adults being bullied by other adults.
+We receive complaints from all over the world about adult bullying, where one or more people are misusing their power to bully an adult colleague, family member, or someone else.
 Here are just a few of countless examples:

 - “My colleague scowls when I come into our office and tries to sabotage any idea I come up with by making up stories about me.”